clesleycode/intro-data-science/Intro to Data Science.md

 ## 1.0 Background

-So before we head into an actual data science problem demo, let's go over some vital background information in data science.
+Before we head into an actual data science problem demo, let's go over some vital background information.

 ### 1.1 What is Data Science?

-Data Science is the application of statistical and mathematical methods to problems involving, usually large, sets of data.
+Data Science is the application of statistical and mathematical methods to problems involving sets of data.
 In other words, it's taking techniques developed in the areas of statistics and math and using them to learn from some sort of data source.

 #### 1.1.1 What do you mean by data?

-Data is essentially anything that can be recorded/transcribed - numerical, text, images, sounds, anything!
+Data is essentially anything that can be recorded or transcribed - numerical, text, images, sounds, anything!

+#### 1.1.2 What background do you need to work on a data science problem?

+It depends entirely on what you're working on, but generally speaking, you should be comfortable with probability, statistics, and some linear algebra.

 ### 1.2 Is data science the same as machine learning?

 Well, no. They do have overlap, but they are not the same!
 Whereas the topic of machine learning involves lots of theoretical components we won't worry about, data science takes these methods and applies them to the real world.
 It's important to note that studying these theoretical components can be very useful to your understanding of data science, however!